 FinTech has gone mainstream.
 Challengers have become mature service providers and incumbents now offer credible FinTech products.

 This was one of the key themes of Ernst & Young’s Global FinTech Adoption Index.
 And consumers are onboard.
-The survey found that 64% of global consumers use a FinTech service and 96% are aware of at least one money transfer and payments service.
+The survey found that 64% of global consumers use a FinTech service.
+Moreover, 96% are aware of at least one money transfer and payments service.
 While adoption rates are growing faster than expected, there’s still significant room for growth.

-The battle lines between the disruptor and the disrupted continue to blur.
+Without a doubt, the battle lines between the disruptor and the disrupted continue to blur.
 Incumbents are embracing a new ecosystem approach.
-They are ramping up financial technology investment to improve operational efficiency, develop a broader range of customer-centric products, offer a differentiated experience and secure their share of the digital wallet.
-This investment is flowing both inwards and outwards as providers look to partnerships and outsourcing to accelerate the digital transformation of their business.
+Consequently, they are ramping up financial technology investment to improve operational efficiency, develop a broader range of customer-centric products, offer a differentiated experience and secure their share of the digital wallet.
+As a result, this investment is flowing both inwards and outwards as providers look to partnerships and outsourcing to accelerate the digital transformation of their business.

 Financial services firms see security, compliance and data privacy risks as their greatest challenge in implementing a FinTech strategy, according to PwC.

 As the new year unfolds, what else does the future hold?
-We’ve rounded up 14 FinTech statistics to give you a peak.
+We’ve rounded up 14 FinTech statistics to give you a peek.